WebWallen/blog/README.md

 How to Build Accessible and Responsive Websites that Look Great on Every Device in 6 Simple Steps<br/>
 Specialists Are Supremely Overrated: The Eye-Opening Benefits and Advantages of Being a Generalist<br/><br/>

 ...so ten pieces of content?
-Knock out two a week and I'm done in five weeks.
-Sonds like a good place to start!
+Knock out two a week and I'm done in about a month.
+Sounds like a good start!